superthread-com/localization/.github/CONTRIBUTING.md

 4. **Test Your Translations**:
    - Ensure that your translations are accurate and contextually correct.
    - You may use tools or native speakers for verification.
-   - Run `npm run prepack` to ensure that your translations are correctly formatted and all the keys added to thelanguage file.
+   - Run `npm run prepack` to ensure that your translations are correctly formatted and all the keys added to the language file.

 ### Contributing to Existing Languages